entwicklerstube/takeoff/README.md

 #### Debug

-We're using the famous package [`debug`](https://www.npmjs.com/package/debug), so its enough to just set use the env variable DEBUG with an globa like:
+We're using the package [`debug`](https://www.npmjs.com/package/debug), so its enough to just set use the env variable DEBUG with an globa like:

 ```
 $ DEBUG=* node takeoff.js